Table of Contents

 Developers are the people who build the product.
 They work in the team and do the tasks planned for the Sprint.
 They help plan the work, build it, and check that it’s done right.
 Developers follow the rules of quality and help each other every day to reach the goal.
 The skills they need depend on the work, but their job is to create usable work every Sprint.

 Learn essential Scrum Developer skills and build better products faster.
-Join our Scrum Developer Training now!
+Join our

 What are Scrum Events?